by Leanne Guenther

 dove, and who the dove was in the story.

-Grade 2 and 3: Make Dove tp roll Craft.
+Grade 2 and 3: Make Dove toilet paper roll Craft.
 With this craft you'll find a song you can use once the craft is completed for a little extra fun.
 Talk about what they think doves symbolize.
 The dove is a universal symbol of peace and innocence, as well as the Holy Spirit.
 Remind them about Noah's Ark and the dove that brought back the olive leaf.

 |15 to 30 minutes